This post is also available in: German

 Wine Tasting – Beau Constantia /Constantia

 Cape Town, Western Cape, South Africa, www.beauconstantia.com

-Tip: Both wineries are accessible on the City Sightseeing Bus (Purple Wine Tour).
+Tip: Both wineries are accessible on the City Sightseeing Bus (Wine Tour).
 Personally, we found Groot Constantia too big and a bit too touristy.

 Table Mountain / Cape Town